George Ingram

-George Morby Ingram, VC, MM (18 March 1889 – 30 June 1961) was an Australian recipient of the Victoria Cross, the highest decoration for gallantry "in the face of the enemy" that can be awarded to members of the British and Commonwealth armed forces.
+George Morby Ingram, VC, MM (18 March 1889 – 30 June 1961) was an Australian carpenter, soldier and a recipient of the Victoria Cross, the highest decoration for gallantry "in the face of the enemy" that can be awarded to members of the British and Commonwealth armed forces.
 Ingram became Australia's final recipient of the Victoria Cross during the First World War following his actions during an attack on the village of Montbrehain in France.
 Leading a platoon during the engagement, he instigated several charges against a number of German strong points that eventuated in the seizure of ten machine guns and sixty-two prisoners, as well as inflicting high casualties.

 Born in the Victorian town of Bendigo, Ingram was apprenticed as a carpenter and joiner upon leaving school.
 Joining the militia at the age of fourteen, he later settled in Melbourne where he worked as a building contractor.
 Following the outbreak of the First World War, Ingram enlisted in the Australian Naval and Military Expeditionary Force and served on New Guinea before receiving his discharge in early 1916.
 Enlisting in the Australian Imperial Force on the same day, he embarked for the Western Front.
 He was decorated with the Military Medal following his actions as a member of a bombing section during an attack on Bapaume.
 Commissioned as a second lieutenant in June 1918, Ingram returned to Australia in 1919 where he was discharged soon after.
 Re-settling in Melbourne, he was employed as a foreman for a building contractor company.
 Enlisting for service in the Second World War, he was allotted to the Royal Australian Engineers and achieved the rank of captain before being placed on the Retired List in 1944.
 Ingram died in 1961 at the age of 72.